cs01/gdbgui/docs/RUN.md

   you'll have to [switch to the GNU toolchain](https://github.com/rust-lang-nursery/rustup.rs#working-with-rust-on-windows).
 * If you want to debug programs compiled in Release mode, you will need to create a `profile.release` section in your `Cargo.toml` and add `debug = true` to it.
 See the [Cargo manifest](https://doc.rust-lang.org/stable/cargo/reference/manifest.html) for details.

+and now gdb will be able to see which files were used to compile your binary, among other things.

 ### Running gdbgui Remotely
 Because gdbgui is a server, it naturally allows you to debug programs running on other computers.